prasadghole/blog/content/post/Cname.md

 <!--more-->
 # C Objects Naming
-Although we know the common resrtictions on naming identifiers like it should not start with number.
-There ar some substle conventions we need to know.
+Although we know the common restrictions on naming identifiers like it should not start with number.
+There are some subtle conventions we need to know.
 In this post I will note down those along with reasons behind these.

 # Underscore
-C compliler will not complain if we name identifiers starting with underscore, but it can create issues with portability as C standard reserve the use of it by for naming new additional C keywords.
+C compiler will not complain if we name identifiers starting with underscore, but it can create issues with portability as C standard reserve the use of it by for naming new additional C keywords.
 Like
 ```
 _Bool
 ```

 This is a new datatype introduced by C99 standard.
-Indetifier starting with underscore followed by Capitol letter or another underscore can or will be reserved keyword in future.
+Identifier starting with underscore followed by Capitol letter or another underscore can or will be reserved keyword in future.

 # _t (Underscore t)